GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/04.531-540/03.Freely-Give/docs.md

 ---
+title: |
-title: 533.
-Freely Give
+    533. Freely Give - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 533.
+Freely Give.
+Would you win a Saviour's blessing?
+Freely, freely give; Would you see his work progressing?
+Freely, freely give; Let your souls with love expand, Open wide a liberal hand; Would you follow God's command?
+Freely, freely give.
+    keywords:  |
-    keywords: Christ in Song, Freely Give, Would you win a Saviour&#039;s blessing?,
+        Christ in Song, adventhymnals, advent hymnals, Freely Give, Would you win a Saviour's blessing?.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 533. FREELY GIVE
+####  Christ in Song,

 ```txt
 1.